czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 But the downside is having to compete with other copywriters that may be qualified and have more experience than you.

 Personally, I think it is a good idea to write for an industry that you have experience in.
 This can be professionally or it can be a topic you know a lot about.

 That way it is easy for you to differentiate from your competition and charge more money.

 **Pitching**

 Finding a niche isn’t enough.
 It is also important to do some background research on the companies you want to work for.
 List them down and follow them on social media.

 Keep notes on what type of content they produce.
 This will help when you approach them as you will already be familiar with their company.

 **Social media and blogging**

 When it comes to offering your services, social media and blogging are your best friend.
 Start a blog showcasing your skills and knowledge in copywriting or the industry you are specializing in.

 Also, optimize your content with keywords used by companies or individuals you want to work for.

 **Upwork**

 Finding copywriting jobs is not for the faint-hearted.
 You might get rejections but don’t give up.

 I started off working with a company on Upwork.
-Even though I was getting $10 for 500 words which is next to nothing, the average is $50 for 500 words.
+Even though I was getting $10 for 500 words which is next to nothing as the average pay is $50 for 500 words.

-I focused on getting experience rather than on gaining money.
+I focused on getting experience rather than on getting money.
 However, don’t get caught up with doing this for a long period of time.
 Always have a time limit in mind and part ways when you are ready.

 **Job boards**

 Some people may not fancy Upwork.
-So in this case sites like Pro blogger and Freelance copywriting jobs are useful for finding you gigs.
+So in this case sites like Pro blogger and Freelance copywriting jobs are useful for finding gigs.

 If you struggle to find jobs in your niche.
 Don’t let your lack of experience hold you back.
-Look at what is listed, the requirements and write tailored samples for specifications.
+Look at what is listed, the requirements and write tailored samples for those specifications.

 **Agencies**